donutloop/httpcache/README.md

 FLAGS
   -cap 100          capacity of cache
   -cert server.crt  TLS certificate
-  -http :80         serve HTTP on this address (optional) -key server.key   TLS key
+  -expire 5         the items in the cache expire after or expire never -http :80         serve HTTP on this address (optional) -key server.key   TLS key
+  -rbcl 524288000   response size limit
   -tls              serve TLS on this address (optional)
 ```